grycap/oscar/docs/invoking.md

 The synchronous invocation of long-running resource-demanding applications may lead to timeouts on Knative pods.
 Therefore, we consider Kubernetes job generation as the optimal approach to handle event-driven file processing through asynchronous invocations in OSCAR, being the execution of synchronous services a convenient way to support general lightweight container-based applications.

-## Expose services
+## Exposed services

-OSCAR allows permanently exposing services.
-This solution is not based on serverless.
-This option has been added for use cases where a heavy container requires too much time in the initialization, and they do not require a state.
-For example, in a use case where we have a grand AI model that needs real-time processing with high throughput.
-In a serverless conventional solution.
-The model is loaded in memory in each service invocation.

-A service exposed loads the heights' models in the creation time.
-An exposed service is an excellent combination with another service that is not exposed.
-The regular service gets invoked by an event and interacts with an HTTP call to the exposed service.
-This workflow reduces the invocation time of the service.
-It gets a higher throughput because the model does not need to be loaded for every inference.

-In case the number of request increase.
-It also will increase the CPU demand.
-Transparently for the user, the resources of the infrastructure will grow and shrink.
+OSCAR also supports the deployment and elasticity management of long-running services that need to be directly reachable from outside the cluster (i.e. exposed services).
+This is useful when stateless services created out of large containers require too much time to be started to process a service invocation.
+This is the case when supporting the fast inference of pre-trained AI models that require close to real-time processing with high throughput.
+In a traditional serverless approach, the AI model weights would be loaded in memory for each service invocation (thus creating a new container).

+Instead, by exposing an OSCAR service, the AI model weights could be loaded just once and the service would perform the AI model inference for each subsequent request.
+An auto-scaled load-balanced approach for these stateless services is supported.
+When the average CPU exceeds a certain user-defined threshold, additional service instances (i.e. pods) will be dynamically created (and removed when no longer necessary), within the user-defined boundaries (see the parameters `min_scale` and `max_scale` in [ExposeSettings](https://docs.oscar.grycap.net/fdl/#exposesettings)).

-### Prerequisites in the image
+### Prerequisites in the container image

-It is necessary to create inside the container an active API.
-Python can use [FastAPI](https://fastapi.tiangolo.com/) or [Flask](https://flask.palletsprojects.com/en/2.3.x/) to create an API.
-In GO can use [Gin](https://gin-gonic.com/) or [Sinatra](https://sinatrarb.com/) in Ruby.
-If you only make HTTP calls is not a big problem.
-If the API contains a kind of UI ensure that the resources are getting dynamic.
+The container image needs to have an HTTP server that binds to a certain port (see the parameter `port` in [ExposeSettings](https://docs.oscar.grycap.net/fdl/#exposesettings)`).
+If developing a service from scratch, in Python you can use [FastAPI](https://fastapi.tiangolo.com/) or [Flask](https://flask.palletsprojects.com/en/2.3.x/) to create an API.
+In Go you can use [Gin](https://gin-gonic.com/) or [Sinatra](https://sinatrarb.com/) in Ruby.

+Notice that if the service exposes a web-based UI you must ensure that the content cannot only be served from the root document ('/'), since the service will be exposed in a certain subpath.

-### How to deploy
+### How to define an exposed OSCAR service

-The minimum definition to expose a service is selecting the port inside the image where the API is running.
+The minimum definition to expose an OSCAR service is to indicate in the corresponding [FDL](https://docs.oscar.grycap.net/fdl/) file the port inside the container where the service will be listening.
-Once the service is deployed, if you call the API and it returns a `502 Bad Gateway` error, the port is wrong:

 ``` yaml
 expose:
   port: 5000
 ```

+Once the service is deployed, if you invoke the service and it returns a `502 Bad Gateway` error, the port is wrong.

-It can define more options inside the "expose" section, such as the minimum pod's actives, where if it is not specified, it gets the value 1.
+Additional options can be defined in the "expose" section, such as the minimum number of active pods (default: 1).
-The maximum pods' actives, where if it is not defined, it gets the value 10 or the CPU threshold that by default is 80%.
+The maximum number of active pods (default: 10) or the CPU threshold which, once exceeded, will triger the creation of additional pods (default: 80%).

-Here is a specification with more details where there will be between 5 to 15 active pods which each expose an API in port 4578.
+Below is a specification with more details where there will be between 5 to 15 active pods and the service exposes an API in port 4578.
 The number of active pods will grow when the use of CPU increases by more than 50%.
-The active pods will decrease when the use of CPU start decreasing.
+The active pods will decrease when the use of CPU decreases.

 ``` yaml
 expose: